codaxy/cxjs-kitchen-sink/README.md

 # CxJS Enterprise Demo

-The purpose of this project is to demonstrate capabilities of CxJS on a real-world like application.
-CxJS is an advanced JavaScript framework designed for building large enterprise applications which commonly feature forms, tables, and charts.
+The purpose of this project is to illustrate how CxJS can be used to quicly build enterprise applications.
+CxJS is an advanced JavaScript framework designed for building applications which commonly feature forms, tables, and charts.

 A live demo of this application can be found at https://enterprise-kitchen-sink.cxjs.io.

-The following modules are currently implemented:
+The following modules are implemented:

 - Administration
 - Accounting